 Owners Peter (concert pianist) and Victoria (owner of Elfie London) use this house through the year.
 Their enthusiasm for colour, quirky vintage, theatre and music fills the house.
-The dressing up box here is comprehensive (wizards, lizards, princesses, pigs, pirates etc) and so is the kit to host (un-matched) plates dinner parties for 16.
+The dressing up box here is comprehensive (wizards, lizards, princesses, pigs, pirates etc) and so is the kit to host (un-matched) plates for kitchen suppers.

 Downstairs; a cadmium yellow kitchen with long table.
 Plenty of cupboards and kit for cooking, messy baking sessions and birthday parties.

-Bathroom and shower room (a bit rough around the edges) off one side.
+Shower room (a bit rough around the edges) off on one side.
 A sitting room that wears bold wallpaper, oil paintings and a wall of books..
 Then a red play room/kids sitting room with TV and knee-deep in kids kit.
 There are two further bedrooms downstairs that are newly painted and a shower room.

-Upstairs; The main bedroom has a glorious mahogany king size sleigh bed.
-Next to it a wooden swing cot.
-Along the corridor a white and quirky bathroom, just past that, a kids bedroom with 2 vintage cast iron single beds, a small wooden bed for 5’s and unders, and 1 wooden cot.
+Upstairs; The main bedroom has a mahogany sleigh double bed.
+Along the corridor, a white and quirky bathroom, and just past that, a kids bedroom with twin beds and a small wooden bed for smalls (prob 5’s and under).

 What are the quirks here?

 The trampoline net zip is broken and not likely to be replaced soon.
 We can lock kids out if you’d rather they didn’t bounce with the zip broken.
 Let us know and we’ll sort it for you.